pvva/simple-rnn-analyses/README.md

 PyTorch version used: 1.2.0

-All networks in this repo are analysed from text generation point if view.
+All networks in this repo are analysed from text generation point of view.

 These networks use character based generation approach.